 Allen discloses a first hollow tool (100) defining as adjusting tool passage and having a gripper having one or more engagement prongs positioned at the first distal end axially offset from the first tool axis.
-EX1031 at 5:19-28; FIG. 12; EX1003 at ¶ 109.
+EX1031 at 5:19-28; FIG. 12; EX1003 at ¶

-Allen discloses a second adjusting tool (102) having a second proximal end (labeled above) and a second distal end (labeled above), with a second handle positioned at the second proximal end and a screw engagement portion positioned at the second distal end, and a shaft extending from the second handle to the screw engagement portion.
-See e.g., EX1031 at 5:19-28; FIG. 12; EX1003 at ¶ 110.
+Allen discloses a second adjusting tool (102) having a second proximal end and a second distal end, with a screw engagement portion (a terminus defining a hex configuration) positioned at the second distal end, and a shaft extending from the second proximal end to the screw engagement portion.
+See e.g., EX1031 at 5:19-28; FIG. 12; EX1003 at ¶ 190.

-Allen discloses the tool (102) having a terminus defining a hex configuration is inserted through the adjusting tool passage of the insertion tool (100) to engage an adjusting screw.
-The tool (102) can turn within the adjusting tool passage of the first tool (100 via a second handle positioned at the second proximal end for adjusting screw to extend the implant outwardly.
-EX1031 at 5:19-28; EX1003 at ¶ 110.
+Allen discloses the second adjusting tool (102) having a terminus defining a hex configuration is inserted through the adjusting tool passage of the insertion tool (100) to engage an adjusting screw.
+The shaft of the second adjusting tool (102) is sized with a smaller diameter than that of the adjusting tool passage such that the second adjusting tool (102) can turn within the adjusting tool passage of the first tool (100 via a second handle positioned at the second proximal end for adjusting screw to extend the implant outwardly.
+EX1031 at 5:19-28; EX1003 at ¶ 190.